loki4j/loki-logback-appender/docs/docus/docs/grafanacloud.md

 sidebar_label: Grafana Cloud
 ---

-In this example we will see how to send log records to hosted Loki service (e.g. Grafana Cloud).
+This example shows how to send log records to the hosted Loki service (e.g., Grafana Cloud).
-We will need to specify the credentials and increase the request timeout to 15s.
+We would need to specify the credentials and increase the request timeout to 15s.
 Also, Grafana Cloud limit for batch length is 65536 bytes, while for standalone Loki it's 4 MB by default, so we need to specify this explicitly.